YSU Student Organization Policies

 • Names, student identification numbers, and phone numbers of all officers (including a treasurer, if use of Student Government funds is anticipated);

 • Officers must be registered for two-thirds of a full-time load (nine hours for undergraduates and six hours for graduates) and be in good academic standing.
-Students seeking officer status who are registered for less than the minimum number of hours required may submit a written appeal to the Director of Student Activities requesting permission to serve in the respective capacity.
+Students seeking officer status who are registered for less than the minimum number of hours required may submit a written appeal to the Director of Student Activities, or designee, requesting permission to serve in the respective capacity.
 This request should include an explanation of the student’s current enrollment status (i.e. graduating in current semester and have fewer than 9 hours required to complete degree.)

 • Following confirmation of the organization’s registration the group will need to provide a current roster of members.
 This roster must be updated every time a change in membership occurs.